'Amazing': Cannabis sales in New Jersey bring excited buyers

 Hadi Battice, 47, is a Navy veteran and medical marijuana card holder for his post-traumatic stress disorder.
 He’s a regular at ZenLeaf and said he’s never seen the location as busy as it was Thursday.

-New Jersey’s recreational cannabis law gives priority status to people of color, a fact that will help knock down “brick walls” people faced for years during the war on drugs, Battice said.
+New Jersey’s recreational cannabis law gives priority status to people of color for dispensary licenses, a fact that will help knock down “brick walls” people faced for years during the war on drugs, Battice said.
 “It’s about time that minorities, people of color, Black people, brown people actually have a chance to get into the business.”

 Charles Pfeiffer stood in line for about 2.5 hours and said he believed he was the first recreational customer to make a purchase at the ZenLeaf location.
-He cheered loudly and pumped his hands in the air when he was first let into the shop, situated in a shopping center beside a grocery store.
+He cheered loudly and pumped his hands in the air when he was let into the shop.

 He bought cannabis flower and candy for about $140 and joked about how quickly he’d need to return to buy more.